 Imagine going into the library and finding all the books scattered on the floor or jammed inboxes.

 You’d probably want to tear your hair out.
 Don’t let this happen to your customers when you host a garage sale.

-If you’re a savvy garage sale homeowner you’ll organize the books by category and keep series together.
+If you’re a savvy garage sale homeowner, you’ll organize the books by category and keep the series together.